 - Role-based permissions that segment access

 - Notification engine to generate and send emails

 - Azure hosting

 For more than 20 years, this national firm has specialized in waste services and job site logistics.
-With operations running 365 days a year, usually with same or next day services, our client needed to meet changing service demands by adding a self-service rental portal to their list of ways for clients to request, change, or report on rentals.
+Operations run 365 days a year, with same or next-day services.
+With changing service demands, our client needed to add a self-service customer portal allowing clients to request, change, and report rentals.